Alan Smith (footballer, born 1980)

-Alan Smith (born 28 October 1980) is an English football coach and former professional footballer.
+Alan Smith (born 28 October 1980) is an English former professional footballer.
 Smith first came to prominence as both a striker and a right winger, but later became a holding midfielder.

 Smith began his career with hometown club Leeds United and became a mainstay in their Premier League teams between 1998 and 2004.
 Initially playing as a striker during his Elland Road days he scored 38 goals in 172 games.
 Following the club's relegation in 2004, he joined rivals Manchester United, but after moving to the club he broke his leg and dislocated his ankle in a match against Liverpool, whereupon manager Sir Alex Ferguson converted him to a holding midfielder, a role in which he continued after his transfer to Newcastle United.
 He later moved to Milton Keynes Dons for several seasons before signing for Notts County.
 He had a short spell as caretaker manager of County in 2017, but later reverted to the role of player-coach after the appointment of Kevin Nolan as manager.

 He has also represented the England national team, winning 19 caps.
 Smith was known for his aggressive mentality on the pitch and his high-pressing style of football and earned a reputation as a hard-tackling player and is noted for his high work rate.